erizosamurai/erizosamurai/README.md

-# 👋 Hey there, I'm Adhit Simhadri
+# 👋 Hey there, I'm Adhit

 I'm currently diving into the world of **functional programming**, learning languages like Go, Rust, and Haskell.
 I'm also exploring **Artificial Intelligence** and **Machine Learning**, with a growing interest in reading and understanding **research papers**.